blukat29/blukat29.github.io/_posts/2016-03-20-building-android-app-without-an-ide.md

   -validity 365
 ```

 It will ask you a **keystore password**, your information (optional) and the **alias password** you provided.
-A keystore can hold many entries and each entry is called alias.
-This is why it asks for two passwords.
+(A *keystore* can hold multiple entries and each entry is called *alias*.
+This is why it asks for two passwords.)
 After it's done, `mykey.keystore` file will be created.
 Keep this keystore file somewhere safe.

 Then add these lines to `ant.properties` file.